20250513_1306_DJ at EDC Las Vegas_remix_01jv5kzan9e3rvbr6097hvf6qm (1).png

 received_503487678843202.jpeg

-SPIRIT PHARMACY
+SPIRIT Playground

-On Thursday, July 30th, after the day on the lake, we’ll open the Spirit Pharmacy.
+On Thursday, July 30th, after the day on the lake, we’ll open the Spirit Playground.
 This is a sacred space to explore, heal, and connect as a tribe—each of us shining in our own way.

 Join us for: